-Ekornes meets all the requirements of the European REACH directive, and wishes to make sure that the company's products do not expose users to chemicals that pose a hazard to health.
-Ekornes has therefore commissioned Eurofins, Denmark, to test typical product models for emissions of harmful substances, and introduced purchasing specifications requiring the company's suppliers to balance quality, the environment and sustainability.
+Ekornes meets requirements of the European REACH directive, and wishes to make sure that the company's products do not expose users to chemicals that pose a hazard to health.
+Ekornes has therefore commissioned Eurofins to test typical product models for emissions of harmful substances, and introduced purchasing specifications requiring the company's suppliers to balance quality, the environment and sustainability.
+The emissions test made in 2013 proved within safe harbor levels of California proposition 65.